Inflect logo

 Energy in Gütersloh is defined by Germany’s focus on sustainable transition and grid stability.

-Average Cost Of Power: Industrial electricity is priced at €0.15/kWh, as of December 2025.
-This rate includes taxes and is based on a grid mix of approximately 55% renewables and 45% fossil fuels.
-This pricing remains predictable for large-scale operations and reflects a commitment to long-term carbon reduction.
+Average Cost Of Power: Industrial electricity is priced at €0.15/kWh as of January 2026.
+This rate reflects a grid mix of roughly 55% renewables and 45% fossil fuels.
+This pricing remains predictable for large–scale operations and supports long–term cost modeling for power–hungry deployments.

 Market Access, Business & Tax Climate